warmCabin/mm2ghost/README.md

   2. Specify whatever compression settings and save destination you like
   3. Run play_ghost.lua with the ghost you wish to record playing.
 Confusing, I know...

-You MUST click record AVI BEFORE you run the Lua script.
+You MUST click Record AVI BEFORE you run the Lua script.
 Due to a known bug, play_ghost.lua cannot read any files if you initiate
 AVI recording while it is running.
 I think FCEUX closes all other file pointers or something, but I genuinely have no idea.

 If the screen wrap bug bothers you, you can edit it out using TASEditor.
 It's a tedious process, but doable.